Fastest-Coder-First/TeamSAM/README.md

 ## Functionalities
-1. Choice between any city and current location of the user
+1. Can forecast the weather of any city of your choice or your current location

-2. Display the following weather information:
+2. Displays the following weather information:

    - City and Country
    - Weather Description (Scattered clouds, haze, etc)
    - Temperature (Celsius scale)